Mac Scorpio

 Mac Scorpio is a fictional character from General Hospital, an American soap opera on the ABC network.
 The role was originated by John J. York in February 1991.
 He was introduced as the brother of Robert Scorpio, and later became the guardian of Robert's daughter, Robin Scorpio, after Robert and his wife Anna Devane were presumed dead.
-He is the husband of Felicia Scorpio-Jones and the stepfather of Maxie and Georgie Jones.
+He is the husband of Felicia Scorpio-Jones, the stepfather of Maxie and Georgie Jones, and father of Cody Bell.

 Casting

 York was hired by returning executive producer, Gloria Monty in December 1990.
 York made his first appearance on February 14, 1991.
 York had previously auditioned for two other roles on GH but was rejected.
 In late 1999, it was reported that York could possibly depart from the series as he was in contract negotiations.
 However, York renewed his contract for another year.
 In November 2001, York was taken off contract and began appearing on a recurring basis.
 In the spring of 2003, York re-signed with the series and began appearing on a contractual basis once again.
 York was once again dropped from contract status, in November 2014, following confirmation from the series.
-York crossed over to All My Children on October 8, 2001 when Mac learned his former sister-in-law Anna Devane (Finola Hughes) was alive.
+York crossed over to All My Children on October 8, 2001, when Mac learned his former sister-in-law Anna Devane (Finola Hughes) was alive.